kukuu/quality-assurance-team-metrics/QA.md

 The primary objectives of QA include:

 ### Defining Quality Standards:
-QA establishes the criteria and quality standards that need to be met for a product or service.
+QA establishes the criteria and quality standards and protocols that need to be met for a product or service.
 These standards can be based on industry best practices, customer requirements, regulatory guidelines, or internal policies.

 ### Process Improvement:
 QA aims to improve and optimize the processes involved in software development and testing.
 It involves identifying areas of inefficiency or potential risks and implementing measures to mitigate them.